Runtime Governance · MIT · Self-hosted

 Install + run local server

-npm install @zehrava/gate
+npm install zehrava-gate

 npx zehrava-gate --port 4000

-Your first proposal
+Your first intent

-import { Gate } from "@zehrava/gate"
+import { Gate } from "zehrava-gate"

 const gate = new Gate({ endpoint: "http://localhost:4000" })